vorprogrammiert/vorprogrammiert/README.md

 ### My YouTube Channel: Learning in Public

-I believe to share my learning process, motivates me to go on.
+I believe to share my learning process will motivate me to go on.
 My YouTube channel is where I'll document these process.
 Expect to see:
 - **AI Experiments:** Practical projects and explorations with the latest tools.
 - **Solo Devlogs:** Watch me build games from scratch, including all the creative steps.
 - **FOSS & Linux:** A focus on doing high-quality work with open-source tools on a Linux environment.